×

 Example:

-Conversational avatars play the part of a rushed customer, a skeptical buyer, or a supplier under pressure—reacting in real time to your choices.
-You can retry, branch differently, and receive targeted tips until the exchange feels natural.
+AI-driven conversational avatars simulate characters such as a rushed customer, a skeptical buyer, or a supplier under pressure, responding in real time to the learner’s choices.
+Learners can replay the scenario, make different decisions, and receive targeted tips until the exchange feels natural.

 Let's discuss how AI-powered chatbots and virtual